New to Python?

 The Python integration action has two parameters:

-Within your Python script, you can access the data from these ranges using the xl() function.
-For example, xl("'Table1'!A1:D") retrieves the data from cells A1:D on Table1.
+Within your Python script, you can access the data from these ranges using the xl_rows() function.
+For example, xl(1) retrieves the data from cells in the first range of the action.

 Let's take this Orders table as an example, which has e-commerce orders on top of which you’d like to perform data manipulation using Python.